 One downside to Sync’s approach to security, however, is that there are fewer third-party app integrations than other providers offer.

 Tresorit is another solution that offers end-to-end encryption and a range of individual and business plans, including a free plan with 3GB of storage.
-Individual plans range in price from $10.42 per month for 500GB of storage to $24 per month for 2.5TB.
+Individual plans range in price from $10.42 a month for 500GB of storage to $24 a month for 2.5TB.
 Business plans go from $14.50 per user a month for 1TB to $24 per user a month for unlimited storage.
 Read our Tresorit review to find out more.

 Another provider with individual and business plans, including a free plan, is Box.
-Its free plan comes with 10GB of storage, while the individual Pro plan is $10 per month for 100GB.
-Business plans go from $5 per month for 100GB up to $35 per month for unlimited storage.
+Its free plan comes with 10GB of storage, while the individual Pro plan is $10 a month for 100GB.
+Business plans go from $5 a month for 100GB up to $35 a month for unlimited storage.

 Sync is an easy-to-use cloud storage solution with good pricing for large amounts of storage.
 What Sync offers is a bit basic compared with some of the competition, but that simplicity may actually appeal to those who don’t need an over-abundance of features.